Casole d’Elsa: the open-air museum in the heart of Tuscany

 Two Lovers © Visit Tuscany

-Stretching between the provinces of Florence and Siena is the beautiful Val d’Elsa, one of the most iconic places in the region Toscana.
+Stretching between the provinces of Florence and Siena is the beautiful Val d’Elsa, one of the most iconic places in the region Tuscany.
 Acrossed by the Via Francigena, the Val d’Elsa holds on its territory historical and artistic testimonies of immense value, often enclosed within the walls of medieval villages.
 San Gimignano, Certaldo and Monteriggioni are just a few of the places you absolutely must visit in the Elsa Valley.
 Then you can’t forget Colle Val d’Elsa, a stone’s throw from which rises Casole d’Elsa, a small village with a very ancient past and that today has è earned the nickname of Borgo degli Artisti.
 Indeed, strolling through the alleys of Casole d’Elsa, among ancient palaces and churches, sculptures of exquisite workmanship and deep and intimate meanings, also created by contemporary artists, crop up.

 Rocca Senese di Casole d'Elsa